harshinik7/AI-Therapist/README.md

 # AI Therapist

 Feeling down?
 Need a virtual friend to talk to?
-Look no further than the AI Therapist! 🤖🦄
+Well look no more, AI Therapist is here to save the day! 🤖🦄

 ## Overview